What are Japanese floor mattresses and are they healthy to sleep on?

 There are many places to buy a Japanese floor mattress online, with futons from top-rated futon brands being available on Amazon.
 Floor bedding brands FULI and MAXYOYO boast thousands of positive reviews on Amazon and are currently the most popular futon sellers on the site.

-FULI Japanese Futon Mattress: from $178 at Amazon
+FULI Japanese Futon Mattress: from $205 $178 at Amazon

 MAXYOYO Japanese Floor Mattress: from $95.99 at Amazon

 A cheaper alternative to FULI’s mattresses, this high-density memory foam futon is available in five sizes including king and cot.
-It also comes with a microfiber cover to help keep the futon free of dust and allergens.
-Like the FULI Futon Mattress, this futon is spot clean only and hot sleepers should be aware that memory foam does have a tendency to trap heat.
+It also comes with a microfiber cover to keep the futon free of dust and allergens.
+Like the FULI Futon Mattress, this futon is spot clean only and hot sleepers should be aware that memory foam does tend to trap heat.
 However, considering its price and firm rating, this mattress is ideal for those looking for a foldable bed for students, travellers, and guests.
 I recently tried this futon and wrote about my experience: I tried Amazon’s best-selling Japanese floor mattress — here’s what to know before buying.

 Sign up to get the BEST of Tom's Guide direct to your inbox.